informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

   - If the first check passes and the second check fails (*VerifyCommit*), then the peer that provided *b1* is faulty.
-  - If both checks pass, the can trust *b1*
+  - If both checks pass, we can trust *b1*

 Based on this reasoning, we can ensure to only remove faulty peers from *peerIDs*.
 That is, if